als244/gpu_server_monitoring/README.md

 When the sample buffer becomes full, the program will insert a batch of ```num samples per buffer * ((num DCGM fields * num gpus) + 7)``` rows into the Data table within a single SQLite transaction (see below for parameter descriptions/defaults).

+I have uploaded an example notebook, ```analyze_data.ipynb``` which demonstrates converting the GPU metrics saved in the Data table of SQLite DB to a compact numpy representation that can be used for further analysis.

 ##### Data Table Schema (per row):
 1. **timestamp**
     - In nanoseconds